 example to the ecologist.
 Whatever is conserved might assist some other species

-to reproduce effectively; what goes around may come around, but what you
+to reproduce effectively; what goes around may come around, or it may not, but what you

 destroy is gone.